-The Revolution Is Still Going on in Egypt - in Tiny Flashes
+The Revolution Is Still Going on in Egypt—in Tiny Flashes

 Cairo’s Tahrir Square is permanently occupied these days.
 Though the wave of unrest that swept Egypt after embattled President Mohamed Morsi’s consolidation of power in November 2012 has subsided, the tents remain, as do the banners hanging from lampposts denouncing the Muslim Brotherhood.
 Wiry young men, some of them brandishing sticks, patrol the entrances to the square to prevent pro-government thugs from entering.

 Among the people taking in this montage when I visited this Sunday was Ahmed Hassan, a pharmacist’s assistant from the Nile Delta town of Mansoura.
-Dressed in rubber sandals, soccer pants and a dirty T-shirt, Ahmed, who is 25, has been sleeping in a tent in Tahrir for a month.
+Dressed in rubber sandals, soccer pants, and a dirty T-shirt, Ahmed, who is 25, has been sleeping in a tent in Tahrir for a month.
 “We’re not leaving,” he told me.
 Ahmed and his fellow protesters say they want Morsi to void the new constitution and they plan to stay until that happens.

 Before Morsi’s power grabs, it wasn’t uncommon for non-Islamist revolutionaries like Hassan to count Muslim Brotherhood members as their friends and comrades in a common fight against the remnants of the old dictatorship of President Hosni Mubarak.
 But after a month of fighting, those alliances have been broken.
 When a few weeks ago, in December 2012, supporters of the president attacked opposition members camped out outside the presidential palace and triggered street fighting that killed seven people, it only made matters worse. “[Morsi’s supporters] call themselves the Muslim Brotherhood,” Ahmed tells me.
-Like most protesters, he considers himself a devout Muslim.
+Like most protestors, he considers himself a devout Muslim.
 “Well, what does that make us then?
 The brotherhood of nonbelievers?”

 For now, the battles have subsided.
-Both Morsi’s supporters and their pro-democracy opponents are regrouping after a constitution drafted by the presidents’ allies passed in a nationwide referendum in early December 2012 in which a meagre third of eligible voters went to the polls.
+Both Morsi’s supporters and their pro-democracy opponents are regrouping after a constitution drafted by the presidents’ allies passed in a nationwide referendum in early December 2012 in which a meager third of eligible voters went to the polls.
 What remains is a sense of permanent crisis and the fear that another confrontation between the government and the opposition is inevitable.
 The opposition is planning another major protest on January 25, the anniversary of the uprising against Mubarak.
 This time, they will be protesting Morsi and the new constitution.
 But with ongoing violence by police and frequent small protests by the opposition, no one knows exactly what will spark the next showdown.

 “Expectations, and the stakes, are high,” Cairo-based political analyst Elijah Zarwan tells me.
 “There's the risk that a toxic political atmosphere and economic crisis could combine to produce serious unrest if swift action is not taken.”